 Palawan Peacock Pheasant

 Palawan Peacock Pheasants (Polyplectron napoleonis) are classified as Vulnerable by the IUCN.
 They are native to the island of Palawan in the Philippines.
 They are undoubtedly one of the most colorful peacock pheasant species.
-They are relatively expensive when compared to other species of peacock pheasant, and this reflects their status in captivity.
-When people refer to Palawan Peacock Pheasants, they are often referred to as single-barred or double-barred.
+Palawan Peacock Pheasants can be further classified as single-barred or double-barred.
 This nomenclature refers to the facial markings on the head of the male.
 The single-barred males only have a circular, white cheek patch, while the double-barred males have a white cheek patch and a white eyebrow stripe.
-There are also other slight phenotypic variations, but many of the captive birds are a mix of the two.
-It is increasingly harder to find prime examples of either.
-Nonetheless, double-barred Palawan Peacock Pheasants do seem to be more commonly kept.
-This species definitely requires heating for the winter months in a northern climate.
+There are also other slight phenotypic variations, but many captive birds are a mix of the two.
+It is increasingly harder to find prime examples of either, especially the single-barred, as double-barred Palawan Peacock Pheasants do seem to be more commonly kept.
+This species requires heating for the winter months in a northern climate.
 Also a tropical species, they tend to start laying early winter.
 Their clutches consist of two eggs, which are incubated for 18-19 days.
-Palawan Peacock Pheasants are purportedly more challenging to breed and rear their chicks.
-Palawan Peacock Pheasants are a relatively new addition to the collection, so I am not taking any orders for this species.
-More images and information will be added at a later date.
+Palawan Peacock Pheasants are quite small as adults, and their chicks are no exception.
+When raising the chicks it is especially important to monitor for any negative interactions between teacher chicks are the peacock pheasant chicks.